syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-and-Getting-started-in-Mac.md

 ---
 layout: post
-title: Installation and Getting Started Xamarin application in Mac for Syncfusion component
+title: Install and Getting Started Syncfusion component in Mac.
 description: The following section will explain about the Overview and Installation process of Xamarin application in Visual Studio for Mac.
 platform: Xamarin
 control: Syncfusion Controls
 documentation: ug
 ---

-# Overview
+# Overview of Syncfusion components Installation and Getting started in Mac

 The Syncfusion Essential Studio allows you to create the Xamarin application in Visual Studio for Mac with the Syncfusion components.